Does Selling as a Competitive Advantage Make Sense for Your Company?

 The Sales Challenge

 Let’s start with the current state of sales.
-Even though U.S. companies report spending over $15 billion each year on sales training, most sales reps are struggling.
+Even though U.S. companies report spending over $15 billion each year on business sales training and sales management training, most sales reps are struggling.
 A recent Selling Power survey found that only:

 Combine that with the sobering fact that buyers report that over three-quarters of solution sellers do not clearly understand their key issues, are unclear how they can add meaningful value, and are not well prepared to answer questions or to share relevant case studies to substantiate what sets them apart.